davidmiheev/GalaxyWitness/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)](http://choosealicense.com/licenses/mit/)

-Package for topological analysis of galactic clusters with witness complex construction.
+Package for topological data analysis of the big data.
+It is attempt to study distribution of galaxies in the universe via TDA.
 Based on [GUDHI](https://gudhi.inria.fr) and [Astropy](https://www.astropy.org)

 ## Requirements
 1. Python 3.6+ and pip